petroemil/Rx.Book/Draft.md

 With the `Interval()` operator you get two things:
 * a generated sequence of numbers starting from 0
-* and the values with a time dealy between them specified by you
+* and the values with a time delay between them specified by you

 It also worth mentioning that this stream never ends.